 In fact, it pays to be on a cruise full of fellow nerds.
 Instead of fighting for facetime with thousands of other fans at a convention center, your access to celebrities and special guests is contained to the confines of your ship and chance encounters are way more likely that way.

 There are a number of theme cruises that cater to die-hard comic book fans, or Trekkies, with more on the docket every year.
-So pack your wigs, your hero's uniform, your zombie makeup and those autographing Sharpies, and get ready to beam… er, board… your ship for the geek cruise of a lifetime.
+So pack your wigs, your hero's uniform, your alien makeup and those autographing Sharpies, and get ready to beam… er, board… your ship for the geek cruise of a lifetime.

 A Star Trek sailing is jam-packed with cast members and theme nights that will have you boldly going where no cruiser has gone before (we couldn't resist).
-Catchphrases aside, Star Trek sailings deliver -- George Takei (Sulu) acts as cruise host with a panel of more than 20 iconic Star Trek actors and personalities, and every passenger is given a photo opportunity with Takei included in their cruise fare.
+Catchphrases aside, Star Trek sailings deliver -- George Takei (Sulu) and Wil Wheaton (Wesley Crusher) have served as cruise hosts on past voyages with a panel of more than 20 iconic Star Trek actors and personalities, and every passenger is given a photo opportunity with a celebrity included in their cruise fare.

 Professional makeup artists are on hand for demos or full transformations so you can get into character, and props and costumes will sail with you in the CBS-sponsored Star Trek: The Cruise Museum.
 In port, select shore excursions are led by some of the onboard celebrities.

 You'll know you're cruising on a ship far, far away when you hear the horn blasting "The Imperial March."
 Disney Cruise Line's Star Wars Days at Sea offer passengers the chance to sail with storm troopers and face off with Darth Vader -- just be sure to brush up on your lightsaber skills by joining the Jedi training.

 Themed trivia, youth center activities and at-sea screenings will fill your day, but be sure to check out the Dr. Strange show in the Walt Disney Theatre -- it's marvel-ous.
 A heroic deck party is a cruise highlight.

-Details of the next Sci-Fi Cruise, a sailing for fans of the long-running show "Doctor Who," are already being leaked.
-In September 2018, Sylvester McCoy, the seventh Doctor Who, will join the cruise from Seattle, and more past and present cast members are waiting to be announced.
-The organization that runs a partial charter of the ship for the sailing has already done 20 Sci-Fi cruises, with intimate groups of around 50 people or less.
+On past sailings, guest stars -- like Sylvester McCoy, the seventh Doctor Who -- joined the cruise.
+The organization that runs a partial charter of the ship for the sailing has already done more than 20 Sci-Fi cruises, with intimate groups of around 50 people or less.
 You'll lose track of time and relative dimensions while vacationing on a cruise ship with a close group of "Doctor Who" fans and celebrities.